 As Ben Franklin said, “Genius without education is like silver in the mine.”

-Start with a guided tour of Independence National Historical Park – America’s most historic square mile – where you’ll view the award-winning film Independence, see the site where Thomas Jefferson drafted the Declaration of Independence were drafted and debated, and where the nation’s first executive mansion stood.
-Before you leave be sure to snap a picture of the Liberty Bell, an international symbol of freedom!
+Start with a guided tour of Independence National Historical Park — America’s most historic square mile, where the Declaration of Independence were drafted and debated, and where the nation’s first executive mansion stood.
+Before you leave be sure to snap a picture of the Liberty Bell, a globally recognized symbol of freedom.

-Board the River Link Ferry from Penn’s Landing and cross the Delaware River to New Jersey to visit the Adventure Aquarium.
-Take in a 4D movie as the Aquarium provides an immersive movie experience combining unique special effects and 3D projection, but be sure to check out the hippos and the shark tunnel, where you might be able to see a hammerhead shark.
+Board the River Link Ferry from Penn’s Landing and cross the Delaware River to New Jersey to visit Adventure Aquarium.
+Consider a 4D movie as the Aquarium provides an immersive movie experience combining unique special effects and 3D projection, but be sure to check out the hippos and the shark tunnel, where you might be able to see a hammerhead shark.

-Back in Philadelphia take the ultimate taste test, and sample a classic “Philly Cheesesteak” from Philadelphia’s two most famous cheesesteak purveyors at 9th and Passyunk streets.
+Back in Philadelphia, take the ultimate taste test and sample a classic cheesesteak from Philadelphia’s two most famous cheesesteak purveyors at 9th and Passyunk streets.

 Independence After Hours takes your group on an evening walking tour led by Colonial characters bringing history to life right in the place where it happened.
 The tour begins with a three-course meal at historic City Tavern, where Colonial townspeople entertain.
 The Colonial host then “sneaks” you back to the Pennsylvania State House (Independence Hall) where your entire group will witness several Founding Fathers deep in discussion over the creation of the Declaration of Independence.
 Keep your eyes out for the night watchman!

-The day begins with a museum tour that takes you through the giant model of a human heart at The Franklin Institute, over to the dinosaur exhibit at The Academy of Natural Sciences, and then reenact Rocky’s triumphant run up the Philadelphia Museum of Art steps.
+The day begins with a museum tour that takes you through the giant model of a human heart at The Franklin Institute and a short walk over to the dinosaur exhibit at The Academy of Natural Sciences.
+After that, you can re-enact Rocky’s triumphant run up the Philadelphia Museum of Art steps.